Public Disciplinary Actions

 Click here for an article detailing IMCA’s standards enforcement and disciplinary process.

 The list below includes individuals who are not currently certified because of a public disciplinary action by IMCA.
 The list includes those whose certifications are currently suspended and those whose certifications have been terminated by IMCA’s Professional Review Board.
+Additional information surrounding public disciplinary actions reported on any individual(s) listed on this page may be requested in writing by clicking here.
 To verify an individual’s current certification status, search our CIMA/CIMC directory or CPWA directory.

 - Melanson, Ronald A.